 Measure lift, not novelty

 The right questions are simple: did personalized follow-up improve clicks, repeat purchases, demo requests, or quote completion?
 If not, simplify the logic or revisit the offer.
-A lot of small businesses spend money on personalization tools without ever checking whether they moved a number that matters.
-A short measurement plan up front prevents that.
+Without a baseline and observation plan, a team cannot tell whether the personalized moment changed a useful number.
+Define the measurement before choosing the tool.

 | Workflow | Primary metric | Useful secondary check |